idaholab/moose/modules/doc/content/getting_started/installation/osx_mojave.md

 - +Caveats+

-  - OS X Mojave, requires that an additional headers package be installed.
+  - Mac OS Mojave, requires that an additional headers package be installed.
 Open a terminal, and run the following command:

     ```bash
     open /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg